Montgomery, Minnesota

 Montgomery is a city in Le Sueur County, Minnesota, United States, 45 miles south of Minneapolis.
 It was named after Richard Montgomery, an Irish-American soldier who served as a major general in the Continental Army during the Revolutionary War.
 The population was 2,956 at the 2010 census.

 History

-Montgomery as platted in 1877 when the railroad was extended to that point.
+Montgomery was platted in 1877 when the railroad was extended to that point.
 Martin M. Malone (1888-1962), politician and businessman, was born in Montgomery.